-Cash provided by operations increased \$3.6 billion from \$2.3 billion in the prior-year period to \$5.9 billion for the current period.
-The increase was due to lower film and television production spending and the timing of payments for sports rights.
-The increase also reflected lower collateral payments related to our hedging program, a payment in the prior-year period related to the termination of content licenses in fiscal 2022 and higher operating cash flow at Experiences.
+Cash provided by operations increased \$3.6 billion \$3.4 billion from \$2.3 billion \$5.1 billion in the prior-year period to \$5.9 billion \$8.5 billion for the current period.
+The increase was primarily due to lower film and television production spending and the timing of payments for sports rights.
+The increase also reflected lower collateral payments receipts related to our hedging program in the current period compared to collateral payments in the prior-year period and the comparison to a payment in the prior-year period related to the termination of content licenses in fiscal 2022 and higher operating cash flow at Experiences.
 The increase in operating cash flow at Experiences was due to higher operating cash receipts attributable to revenue growth, partially offset by higher operating cash payments.
 These increases were partially offset by payment in the current period of fiscal 2023 federal and California income taxes, which were deferred pursuant to relief provided by the Internal Revenue Service and California State Board of Equalization as a result of 2023 winter storms in California.